• Phed Mark London: A Spicy Thai Pop-Up Experience

 Date of visit – 22nd October 2025

 IF YOU LOVE FRESH SEAFOOD – come to Normandy.
-Brittany and Normandy, France are synonymous with raising children to eat well, eat oysters.
+Brittany, famous like Normandy, France, are synonymous with raising children to eat well, eat oysters.
 If you don’t believe me, see it for yourself.
 Take a look at a French school child’s menu in this reason to understand.

 Where it’s the dream of many lovers of seafood – of shellfish and perhaps, simply oysters – to visit Brittany or in my case, Normandie, France, I quite fancied avoiding any tours.
 Perhaps even try oyster farming on a, well, an oyster farm.